-During the year there have been two material assumption changes on technical provisions relating to annuitant mortality and persistency.
+During the year there have been three material assumption changes on technical provisions relating to annuitant mortality, persistency and expenses.
 A description of each is included in section D.2.2.5.

 Summary Business and System of Risk Valuation for Capital Other Performance Governance Profile Solvency Purposes Management Information